Vokda/i3_status_bar_perl/README.md

 If the job scheduling were to run very slow, warnings may be shown there.
 Jobs scheduled can be seen in the beginning of the log.

+# IPC
+Jobs can wait for a signal to update instead of doing it periodically.
+For example if you don't want or need to update it very often.
+To do this send the signal SIGUSR1 to the program, you can use `send_signal.sh` for this, and set the `update_time` to 0.

 # Debugging
 Run `debug/test.sh` for help with debugging